Jmkap/rasa-chatbot/README.md

 - Also **DO NOT** commit the **service account**.
 - The folder named **.rasa** contains caches whenever you train the chatbot.
 I have removed the cache which might require you to train the chatbot before running
 - The .rasa/cache folder size might become large overtime. keep an eye on it.
+- add the name of your virtual environment to .gitignore

 ----------------------------------------------------
 // ALL RUN COMMANDS SHOULD NOT INCLUDE THE QUOTATION MARKS: ""